MicrosoftDocs/well-architected/well-architected/security/monitoring.md

 ## Key design strategies

-The main theme of security monitoring is threat detection.
+The main theme of security monitoring is **threat detection**.
 The primary objective is to prevent potential security breaches and maintain a secure environment.
 However, it's equally important to recognize that not all threats can be preemptively blocked.
 In such instances, monitoring also serves as a mechanism to identify the cause of a security incident that has occurred despite the prevention efforts.

 Monitoring can be approached from various perspectives:

-- **Monitor at various altitudes.** Observing from various _altitudes_ is getting information about user flows, data access, identity, networking, and even the operating system.
-Each of these areas offers unique insights that can help _identify deviations from expected behaviors_ established against the security baseline.
-Conversely, continuously monitoring a system and applications over time can _help establish that baseline posture_.
+- **Monitor at various altitudes.** Observing from **various altitudes** is getting information about user flows, data access, identity, networking, and even the operating system.
+Each of these areas offers unique insights that can help identify deviations from expected behaviors established against the security baseline.
+Conversely, continuously monitoring a system and applications over time can **help establish that baseline posture**.
 For example, you might typically see around 1000 sign-in attempts in your identity system every hour.
 If your monitoring detects a spike of 50,000 sign-in attempts in a short period, that might indicate an attacker is trying to gain access to your system.

 - **Monitor at various scopes of impact**.
-It's critical to _observe the application and the platform_.
+It's critical to **observe the application and the platform**.
 If an application user accidentally gets escalated privileges or because of a security breach, and performs actions beyond their designated scope, the impact might just be confined to what actions other users can do.
 However, if an internal entity compromises a database, the extent of the potential damage is uncertain.

    If a compromise occurs on the Azure resource side, the impact could be global, affecting all entities that interact with that resource.
 Therefore, there might be a significant difference in the blast radius or impact scope between these two scenarios.

 - **Use specialized monitoring tools**.
-It's critical to invest in _specialized tools_ that can continuously look for anomalous behavior which can be indicative of an attack.
-Most of these tools have _threat intelligence capabilities_ that can do predictive analysis from a large volume of data and known threats.
+It's critical to invest in **specialized tools** that can continuously look for anomalous behavior which can be indicative of an attack.
+Most of these tools have **threat intelligence capabilities** that can do predictive analysis from a large volume of data and known threats.
 Most tools aren't stateless and have a deep understanding of telemetry with security context.

    The tools need to be platform-integrated or at least be platform-aware to get deep signals from the platform and predict with high fidelity.
 They must be able to generate alerts in a timely manner with enough information to conduct proper triage.
 Having too many diverse tools can lead to complexity.

 - **Use monitoring for incident response**.
-Aggregated data, transformed into actionable intelligence, _enables swift and effective reactions_ to these incidents.
-Monitoring _helps in post-incident activities_.
+Aggregated data, transformed into actionable intelligence, **enables swift and effective reactions** to these incidents.
+Monitoring **helps in post-incident activities**.
 The goal is to collect enough data to analyze and understand what happened.
 The process of monitoring captures information on past events, for enhancing our reactive capabilities and potentially predicting future incidents.

 These sections provide recommended practices keeping in mind the preceding monitoring perspectives.